Frequently Asked Questions: Standards Based Instruction

 Attendance is critical to student achievement.
 Being on time to class is important at Herndon High School.
 When students arrive to class on time, teachers can start class with minimal interruption and maintain the momentum of their instruction.
 It is essential to student learning and achievement that absences, even excused, be kept to a minimum.

 Students are fully responsible for completing any missed assignments.
-Each day of excused absence affords one school day of makeup work opportunity.
-Students have a maximum of ten days to make up work missed during an excused period of absence; however, the period of time allowed to make up work may be extended at the discretion of the teacher.
+Each day of excused absence affords at least one school day of make-up work opportunity.
+The period of time allowed to make up work may be extended at the discretion of the teacher.
 Makeup work for excused absences is graded and recorded in the grade book by teachers without penalty to students.
 For an approved pre-arranged absence, a student may request assignments in advance of the absence.
 Teachers will provide regular or alternative assignments in advance of the absence, when feasible.
-Following any absence, including a prearranged absence, students should make arrangements with individual teachers for makeup work.
+Following any absence, including a prearranged absence, students should make arrangements with individual teachers for make-up work.

 How is grading communicated to college admissions?
 How will this affect a student's ability to get into a college when they are competing with students in the district or state?